-- 30 cards were completed, giving a patient response rate - 100% of views expressed by patients were positive.
+43 cards were completed, giving a patient response rate of 86%.

+All the views expressed by patients were very positive.

-Common themes within the positive feedback were friendliness of staff, easy access to dental appointments, flexibility of appointment times and cleanliness.
+Common themes within the positive feedback were for example, friendliness and professionalism of staff, patients felt that easy access to dental appointments, flexibility of appointment times and that dental treatment was consistently excellent.